 Money & Credit cards.
 I always bring a few USD with me wherever I go.
 Simply because it’s widely accepted and in case I’m not able to get cash from an ATM at the destination airport, I can still exchange my USD and have enough for the taxi and hotel.

 Compression Socks.
 Due to medical reasons, I have to wear them on any long-haul flight or bus or train ride.
 But even if you don’t necessarily have to use them, I highly suggest you to.
 It makes a big difference in terms of swollen legs, trust me.
 You can find great (and cheap) compression socks on Amazon.

 Jumper or Scarf.
-Depends on what you wear on the flight.
+It depends on what you wear on the flight.
 But I often find airplanes super cold.
 Additionally, they make comfy pillows when you want to rest your head on the window.

 Pen.
 Many countries require you to fill out arrival cards, which you often get from the cabin crew and should fill-out straight away.

 Water Bottle.
 I’m not going anywhere without water.
 Ever.
 I always bring my empty hydro flask water bottle with me and fill it up on water dispensers after the security check.
 Stay hydrated, friends!

 Snacks & Chewing Gum.
 I try to bring some healthy snacks with me, like different nuts, an apple, or a banana.
 In case you have to wait for ages at an isolated gate because your flight is delayed, you can keep your blood sugar up without buying unhealthy sweets (which I would usually do).
 And chewing gum to help balance the pressure during takeoffs and landings.

 Medication.
-Pain killers for headache are always a good idea to bring.
-In case you have to take any medications on a regular basis, I highly recommend you to pack it in your carry-on luggage, too.
+Pain killers for headaches are always a good idea to bring.
+In case you have to take any medications on a regular basis, I highly recommend you pack it in your carry-on luggage, too.
 If your checked-in bag is delayed or lost, you still have it with you.

 Extra Tip: If you bring large amounts of medications with you, get a doctor’s certificate for it, so you will have an explanation for the airport security.